Eating Disorder Treatment

 Owl & Eagle Health and Wellness provides treatment for Eating Disorders in Colorado

-If you would like to learn more about Eating Disorder Treatment at Owl & Eagle Health and Wellness in person at our offices in Golden or Greenwood Village, CO or via Telehealth anywhere in Colorado, Contact Us with questions or Book Now to request an intake appointment today.
+If you would like to learn more about Eating Disorder Treatment at Owl & Eagle Health and Wellness in person at our offices in Golden or Denver, CO or via Telehealth anywhere in Colorado, Contact Us with questions or Book Now to request an intake appointment today.

 Eating disorders are serious psychiatric illnesses that cause people to develop severe anxiety and unhappiness related to food, eating, and their body.
 People with Eating Disorders may make efforts to change or control eating that can become excessive and ingrained and can lead to malnourishment, additional health problems, and even death.
 We can help.